 There are plenty of large datasets great for sentiment analysis and natural language processing (NLP) projects.
 Data like movie reviews, tweets, Reddit comments, and more are all great for these types of projects.

-This take-home provides a dataset of human vs bot texts and asks you to build a classification model to correctly label the data.
+This take-home provides a dataset of human vs. bot texts and asks you to build a classification model to label the data correctly.

 An interesting dataset for performing sentiment or text analysis, this features thousands of posts from the popular subreddit Vaccine Myths.

-There’s more than 270,000 book chapters in 12 languages in this dataset.
-It’s perfect for performing a wide range of NLP tasks like text parsing, text generation, or semantic analysis.
+There are more than 270,000 book chapters in 12 languages in this dataset.
+It’s perfect for performing various NLP tasks like text parsing, text generation, or semantic analysis.

 Featuring 3+ million headlines from the now-defunct tabloid The Examiner, this is a great place to start an NLP news analysis Python project.